cirving13/haskell-blog/TYPECLASSES/TYPECLASSES.md

-### Type Classes
+### Typeclasses

 ```
 (+) :: Num a => a->a->a
 ```
 a has to have an instance of the Num type.
-So a Typeclass defines some functions that need to be defined in a class and for a type to be in that type class is has to have an instance of such a class.
+So a typeclass defines some functions that need to be defined in a class and for a type to be in that type class is has to have an instance of such a class.

 ```
 sum :: Num p => [p] -> p